Philipp15b/php-i18n/README.md

 ```

 Save both files in the directory you will set in step 4.
-The files must be named like the filePath setting, where '{LANGUAGE}' will be replaced by the chosen language, e.g. 'en' or 'de'.
+The files must be named according to the filePath setting, where '{LANGUAGE}' will be replaced by the user's language, e.g. 'en' or 'de'.

 ### 2. Include the class

 ```php
 <?php
 	require_once 'i18n.class.php';